 This complimentary webinar will address how air quality odors are handled from a regulatory standpoint, as well as odor quantification, odor monitoring systems, odor modeling, odor control systems, and generally how to address odor issues.
 There are numerous substances that can cause odors; as an example, hydrogen sulfide (H2S) is known to be a common odor-causing compound, and some individuals can detect an odor nuisance as low as 0.5 parts per billion (ppb).
 Monitoring for H2S or other odors presents unique challenges due to the intermittency of source strength, the limitations to instrument detection levels, and operating data acquisition systems that manage instantaneous and short-term averaging periods, as well as threshold notifications.
 Each of the odor compounds will have unique control system requirements.
 This webinar will cover common odor situations and practical steps that can be taken to address odor complaints.

 Introduction to Environmental Reporting: Air, Water, and Waste

 CARB Large Spark-Ignition (LSI)/Forklift Engine Fleet Regulation

-The CARB forklift regulation applies to facilities with forklifts and sweepers/scrubbers, industrial tow tractors, or airport ground support equipment that are propane/CNG/gasoline fueled or electric.
-In 2016, CARB passed new mandatory reporting and labeling requirements for fleets with 4 or more LSI forklifts that take effect in 2017.
+The CARB forklift regulation applies to facilities with forklifts and sweepers/scrubbers, industrial tow tractors, or airport ground support equipment that are propane/compressed natural gas (CNG)/gasoline-fueled or electric.
+In 2016, CARB passed new mandatory reporting and labeling requirements for fleets with four or more LSI forklifts, which will take effect in 2017.
 This 45-minute webinar will include requirements, practice tips, and a spreadsheet to help you calculate fleet averages to maintain compliance.
-Cost is FREE and if you have any questions contact Harmony Gates (909) 861-2729 | HGates@YorkeEngr.com

 CARB Off-Road Diesel Regulation